Cervical cancer usually results from infection with the human papillomavirus (HPV), transmitted during sexual contact.

 In the United States, cervical cancer (cervical carcinoma) is the third most common gynecologic cancer among all women and is common among younger women.
-The average age at diagnosis is about 50, but it can affect women as young as 20.
+The average age at diagnosis is about 50, but it is most often diagnosed in women aged 35 to 44 years.

-Risk of developing cervical cancer is increased by the following:
+Risk factors for developing cervical cancer include the following:

 Having a weakened immune system (due to a disorder such as cancer or AIDS or to drugs such as chemotherapy drugs or corticosteroids)

 If the cancer is widespread, it can cause lower back pain and swelling of the legs.
-The urinary tract may be blocked, and without treatment, kidney failure and death can result.
+The urinary tract may be blocked, and without treatment, kidney failure can result.

 If the diagnosis is not clear, a cone biopsy is done to remove a larger cone-shaped piece of tissue.
 Usually, a thin wire loop with an electrical current running through it is used.
 This procedure is called the loop electrosurgical excision procedure (LEEP).
 Alternatively, a laser (using a highly focused beam of light) can be used.
-Either procedure requires only a local anesthetic and can be done in the doctor’s office.
-A cold (nonelectric) knife is sometimes used, but this procedure requires an operating room and an anesthetic.
+Either procedure requires only a local anesthetic.
+Another alternative is to use a scalpel (cold knife).
+This procedure requires an operating room and an anesthetic.

 If cervical cancer is diagnosed, its exact size and locations (its stage) are determined.
 Staging begins with a physical examination of the pelvis and a chest x-ray.
-Usually, computed tomography (CT), magnetic resonance imaging (MRI), or a combination of CT and positron emission tomography (PET) is done to determine whether the cancer has spread to nearby tissues or to distant parts of the body.
+Usually, computed tomography (CT), magnetic resonance imaging (MRI), or a combination of CT and positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET) is done to determine whether the cancer has spread to nearby tissues or to distant parts of the body.
 If these procedures are not available, doctors may do other procedures to check specific organs, such as cystoscopy (bladder), sigmoidoscopy (colon), or IV urography (urinary tract).

-Stages range from I (the earliest) to IV (advanced).
+Stages of cervical cancer range from I (the earliest) to IV (advanced).
 Staging is based on how far the cancer has spread: